The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Mass-distance diagrams and formation tracks

-This effect relates to the formation of the terrestrial planets we discussed in \paperone.
+There is also a specific feature absent in the other population, for planets within \SI{1}{\au}: a decrease of the occurrence rate with decreasing mass at masses less than \SI{3}{\mearth}, with a near total absence of bodies of the mass of Mars (\SI{\sim0.1}{\mearth}).
+This feature relates to the formation of the terrestrial planets we discussed in \paperone.
 It applies to systems with a low metallicity, where migration is unimportant because growth is slow.
-Only the 100-embryos population has a mean spacing between the initial bodies so that they stir each other already before reaching their isolation mass.
-Hence, in that population, the inner region of the disc is fully depleted in planetesimals and the embryos end their growth with a ``giant impact'' stage, similar to the terrestrial planets in the solar system \citep{1985ScienceWetherill,2002ApJKokubo}.
+Only in the 100-embryos population, the inner region of the disc is fully depleted in planetesimals and the embryos end their growth with a ``giant impact'' stage, similar to the terrestrial planets in the solar system \citep{1985ScienceWetherill,2002ApJKokubo}.
 In the other populations, the spacing between the embryos is too large and they end up growing as if they were isolated.
 This means that they grow only to masses that are much less compared to the case that all solids in the inner disc end up in planets as in the 100-embryos population, instead of remaining in planetesimals.

 The 100-embryos populations should hence be representative of the formation of planets spanning the entire mass range, at least with \SI{1}{\au}.
 This will enable use to compare architectures of low-mass (i.e. terrestrial) systems with observations to determine if planet pairs have similar masses \citep{2017ApJMillholland}, radii and spacing \citep{2018AJWeiss}; see \citet{NGPPS5}.
+Accretion through giant impacts is stochastic in nature, and planets may well have collided with bodies originate from beyond the ice lines, or that have themselves had giant impacts with such distant embryos.
+This explains why we obtain close-in planets that have some content of icy material.
+For the second pathway (forced migration), we see that those planets have accreted most of their mass before experience the strong migration.
+We can thus expect that they harbour a large amount of icy material.